aziontech/docs/src/includes/docs_help_center/en/import-an-existing-project/import-an-existing-project/index.md

 Your project must be developed in one of the frameworks supported by Azion; currently, [Next.js is supported](https://www.azion.com/en/documentation/products/edge-application/edge-functions/runtime-api/supported-frameworks/nextjs/).

 In case of importing projects based on other frameworks, Real-Time Manager won't complete the building and deployment processes.
-For more details, see the [Supported Frameworks and Edge Runtime](https://www.azion.com/en/documentation/products/edge-application/edge-functions/runtime/overview/) documentation.
+For more details, see the [Supported Frameworks and Azion Runtime](https://www.azion.com/en/documentation/products/edge-application/edge-functions/runtime/overview/) documentation.